Counterparty Capital · April 2026 v2.0

 • Reserve reconciliation reports — daily, monthly, independent

-• Customer due diligence files — complete KYC documentation
+• Customer due diligence files — complete KYC documentation, beneficial ownership identification

 • Governance records for mature blockchain claims